Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Hire a bookkeeper, invest in a good accounting software, or reliable tax preparation services.

-- Take a backup of all the financial data to secure it from theft or system failure.
+- Establish a backup system for all financial data to secure it from theft or system failure.

 - Record and maintain all transactions consistently and accurately.